 For example let’s say you buy a $180,000 house with a 30-year fixed rate home loan at 3.5% interest.
 If you don’t make a down payment, you could pay a total of about $291,000 for your house over the life of the loan.

 On the other hand, if you were to make a ten percent down payment of $18,000, you’d end up paying a lot less.
 You’d have lower monthly payments and you’d pay about $262,000 over the life of the loan… Adding your original $18,000 down payment, you might pay a total of about $280,000 for the same home.

 That’s a difference of about $11,000.
 So, as you can see, if you can make even a small down payment, you could save money in the long run.

 In addition to the typical closing costs and fees, there are two fees specific to getting a VA home loan that are worth noting: the appraisal fee and the funding fee.

-In addition to the home inspection your lender may require, the VA will also require a separate inspection, typically called an appraisal, by an independent inspector.
-These appraisals protect both you and the bank by making sure the home meets the minimum property requirements set by the VA—basically that the property is safe, structurally sound and that your purchase price is a fair value.
+When you apply for a VA loan, your lender will arrange an appraisal with a VA-approved appraiser.
+This required appraisal protects both you and the bank by making sure the home meets the minimum property requirements set by the VA—basically that the property is safe, structurally sound and that your purchase price is a fair value.
 In most parts of the country, an appraisal will cost you around $400 to $500.
 You can find out what the maximum allowable appraisal fee will be for your region at va.gov.

 There is also a “funding fee.”
 This is a one-time fee on the loan that is intended to reduce the loan’s cost to taxpayers.
 It’s charged as a percentage – from 0 to 3.3% of the total amount of your loan.
 What you’ll be charged depends on a variety of factors, including some of the details of your military service and how much of a down payment you make on your home – the lower your down payment, the higher your funding fee.